synexcoder01/synex_cubing_tools/synex_cubing_tools_v0.3.1_alpha/README.txt

 This is a beta version of the software, so it may contain bugs or errors.

-Do not edit anything in the dev_files folder.
+Read the README.md file in the repository for more info and user manual.